MikheytsevNA/rsschool-cv/cv.md

 * Python with Jupyter notebooks - intermediate level regarding signal processing, visualisation and data analysis.
 * Experience using supercomputer sustems as a tool of research.
 ## Education
-* MSc Physics degree at Lobachevsky State University of Nizhniy Novgorod at radiophysics department.
-  Thesis :"Generation of radiation in the mid-infrared range upon re lection of a relativistically strong laser pulse from the plasma boundary"
+MSc Physics degree at Lobachevsky State University of Nizhniy Novgorod at radiophysics department. hesis :"Generation of radiation in the mid-infrared range upon re lection of a relativistically strong laser pulse from the plasma boundary"
 ## Code example
 ```
 l = subprocess.check_output(['find', '.', "-name", "LinearPolarization*.bin"], cwd = folder_name)